h4ndzdatm0ld/7750-CONFGEN-19.10/README.md

 This project is aimed at speeding up the configuration process of deploying a configuration on lab nodes.
 The driving force here is Python 3 and Netmiko to configure devices.
 Therefore, IP connectivity must be established before utilizing the scripts.

 Ensure you have IP connectivity via the MGMT connection.
 All tests have been performed using EVE-NG.
-At this time, the code doesn't save the generated configuration to a file, it simply is aimed at deploying the configuration in real time to a running vSR.

 Things to note regarding the configuration: